obdude/beaconreach/README.md

     docker-compose up
     ```

-4.  **Open your browser** and navigate to `http://localhost:8501`.
-Welcome to Beaconreach.
+4.  **Open your browser** and go to `http://localhost:8501`.
+Welcome to Beaconreach!

 ---

-### 🗺️ Roadmap
+### 🗺️ What's Next for Beaconreach?

-Beaconreach will always stay simple and modular, but it's growing fast.
+Beaconreach is always growing and improving.
+Here's what we have planned:

-*   **🎯 Core Engine:** Visual workflow builder, real-time logs, and reusable workflow templates.
+*   **🎯 A visual workflow builder:** to make it even easier to create your own outreach campaigns.
-*   **🔌 Integrations:** Connectors for HubSpot, Salesforce, Notion, and Google Sheets.
-AI-powered message writing and direct email sending (SMTP, SendGrid).
+*   **🔌 More integrations:** with popular tools like HubSpot, Salesforce, Notion, and Google Sheets.
-*   **🌱 Community:** A public **Module Hub** for sharing community-built connectors and workflow templates.
+*   **🌱 A community hub:** for sharing and discovering new outreach strategies and workflows.

 ---

 ### 🤝 Join the Movement

-Beaconreach isn’t just software - it’s a movement to make outreach **ethical, open, and personal again.**
+Beaconreach is more than just a tool.
+It's a movement to make outreach more ethical, open, and personal.

-*   **💡 Share an Idea:** Got a module idea?
-Post it using our [suggestion template](link-to-your-github-issue-template).
+*   **💡 Share an idea:** Have an idea for a new feature or integration?
+Let us know!
-*   **👩‍💻 Build Something:** Want to code?
-Build a new Source, Enrich, or Act module.
-See our `CONTRIBUTING.md` guide.
+*   **👩‍💻 Build something:** Want to help us build the future of outreach?
+We'd love to have you on board!
-*   **📢 Spread the Word:** Share Beaconreach with your peers.
-Every mention grows the open outreach movement.
+*   **📢 Spread the word:** Help us spread the word about Beaconreach and our mission.

 ---

-### ⚖️ Use It Ethically
+### ⚖️ A Quick Note on Responsible Use

-Beaconreach is a powerful engine. **Use it responsibly.** It’s built for genuine, value-first conversations - **not for spam.** Respect privacy, consent, and all data laws (GDPR, CCPA, etc.).
+Beaconreach is a powerful tool.
+Please use it responsibly.
+It’s built for genuine, value-first conversations - **not for spam.** Respect privacy, consent, and all data laws (GDPR, CCPA, etc.).
 Let’s make outreach better, together.